praveenkranjan/praveenkranjan.github.io/_projects/1_project.md

 ---
 layout: page
-title: Motion-Planning of multi-agent Systems
+title: Motion-Planning of Multi-agent Systems
 description: a project with a background image
 img: assets/img/12.jpg
 importance: 1